Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 * Channel Mixer -- this is a conversion to black-and-white that uses the well-known channel-mixing approach.
+The channel sliders provide ranges that run from -2 to +2, give more leverage than the color wheel on the modern B&W tool does.

 * Hi Pass Filter -- this sharpening tool operates by boosting smaller details.
 The Radius slider determines the size of the details.